microsoft/ignite25-LAB534-build-real-time-analytics-with-cosmos-db-in-microsoft-fabric/lab/instructions/exercise-3.md

-# Real-Time Streaming of POS Events
+# Exercise 3: Real-Time Streaming of POS Events

 In this exercise, you will ingest and query the streaming data and use the Kusto Query Language (KQL) to analyze it.